ashishkarnad/sandbox/enterprise/README.md

 }
 ```

-**4. Send an event to the pipeline:**
+**3. Send an event to the pipeline**

-Let's use the results API to create a few events that represent varying load times for the docs site and assign them to the pipeline we created by adding `"handlers": ["graphite"]`.
+Let's use the results API to create a few events that represent varying curl times for the docs site and assign them to the Graphite pipeline by adding `"handlers": ["graphite"]`.

-_NOTE: Since the data from this event is going to Graphite, the `output` needs to be formatted as [Graphite plaintext](https://graphite.readthedocs.io/en/latest/feeding-carbon.html?highlight=plaintext#the-plaintext-protocol).
+_NOTE: Since the data from these events is going to Graphite, the `output` needs to be formatted as [Graphite plaintext](https://graphite.readthedocs.io/en/latest/feeding-carbon.html?highlight=plaintext#the-plaintext-protocol).
+Nevertheless, these example still contain random data, not actual response times from docs.sensu.io._
-And since we're creating this event using the API, we need to add `date +%s` to include a timestamp._

 ```
 curl -s -XPOST -H 'Content-Type: application/json' \
 -d '{
   "source": "docs.sensu.io",
-  "name": "check-load-time",
+  "name": "check_curl_timings",
   "output": "sensu-enterprise-sandbox.curl_timings.time_total 0.594 '`date +%s`'",
   "status": 0,
   "type": "metric",